Himanshu-Kakkar/Parallax-effect-Project/README.md

 # Parallax-effect-Project
-Creating a Parallax effects based Website
+Creating a Parallax effects based Webpage

 A Fantastic Experience Today, I learned about PARALLAX WEBSITE, which was very well explained and taught by Love Babbar.
 I've learned 3-D Transformation, 3-D Preserve, and a lot more.